PragmaticFlow/NBomber.Docs/docs/nbomber-studio/overview.md

 ## License

 :::info
-NBomber Studio is FREE for personal usage.
+NBomber Studio is FREE only for personal use.
 You can't use FREE version for an organization.

-For organizational use, a minimum of an NBomber Business license is required.
+For organization usage, a minimum NBomber Business license is required.
 :::

 ## Installation

-NBomber Studio is provided as a Docker image and requires a PostgreSQL database with the TimescaleDB extension.
+NBomber Studio is provided as a [Docker image](https://hub.docker.com/r/nbomberdocker/nbomber-studio) and requires a PostgreSQL database with the TimescaleDB extension.
 Below is an example of a Docker compose file that sets up both NBomber Studio and TimescaleDB.

 ```yaml title="docker-compose.yaml"
 services: